oxc-project/acorn-test262/test-typescript/tests/cases/compiler/taggedPrimitiveNarrowing.ts.md

                         "start": 145,
                         "end": 176,
-                        "raw": "\"This doesn't look like a hash\"", "value": "This doesn't look like a hash" }
+                        "raw": "\"This doesn't look like a hash\"", "value": "This doesn't look like a hash", "regex": null,
+                        "bigint": null
+                      }
                     ],
                     "callee": {